Prosecco and Petals

-In autumn and winter seasons heavier lace materials such as venise or satin, taffeta can provide extra warm and look very striking against fall and winter colours.
+In autumn and winter seasons heavier lace materials such as venise or satin, taffeta can provide extra warmth and look very striking against fall and winter colours.

 A slinky charmeuse material dress can add unstated elegance in summer or be teamed with fake furs in winter for a Hollywood wedding look.

-Tulle can add flare or body to a wedding skirt where there may not be any.
-Alternatively, small intricate lace on a slim body can add interest or a charmeuse material can emphasise a slender frame if your figure is well proportioned.
+Tulle can add a flare or volume to a wedding skirt where there may not be any.
+Alternatively, small intricate lace on a slim body can add interest, or a charmeuse material can emphasise a slender frame if your figure is well proportioned.